LiamBatiste/Port-Prospects/README.md

 An analytical approach to identifying potential opportunities for marketing Wärtsilä’s advanced propulsion solutions tailored towards defence, tankers and cargo vessels through market segmentation.
 Further bolstered by identifying target ports of interest.

-This approach focuses on leveraging Wärtsilä's unique strengths in propulsion technology, including fuel efficiency and decarbonization, to identify vessels that would benefit most from these solutions.
+This approach focuses on leveraging Wärtsilä's unique strengths in propulsion technology, including fuel efficiency and decarbonisation, to identify vessels that would benefit most from these solutions.

 The vessel segmentation was selected because both freighter and defense vessel types are consistently highlighted as vessels of interest on their website.
 This approach also enables a more granular analysis, providing more targeted leads for other Wärtsilä stakeholders to follow up on regarding their efforts and resource allocation.